On average across the year,

 On average across the year, no, Texas, United States is not colder than Dayton, Ohio .
 Texas, United States has an average minimum temperature of 15°C/59°F and Dayton, Ohio has an average minimum temperature of 7°C/45°F.

-no, Texas, United States has less rain than
+Does Texas, United States have more rain than Dayton, Ohio?

 Texas, United States's wettest month is May, with an average monthly rainfall of 137mm, which is wetter than Dayton, Ohio's wettest month (April, with an average monthly rainfall of 122mm).